+Curious about the difference between term and whole life insurance, and which is better?
 All life insurance offers financial protection for families if a wage earner dies prematurely, but whole life insurance also has a savings feature, which acts as an investment option, that the policyholder can use while he or she is living.
 On the other hand, term life insurance offers temporary insurance coverage with no savings feature, but is cheaper and more affordable than whole life policies.

-When evaluating and comparing term vs. whole life insurance, the pros and cons of each type of policy must be considered before determining which type offers the best coverage and protection for you and your family.
+When comparing term vs. whole life insurance, the pros and cons of each type of policy must be considered before determining which type offers the best coverage and protection for you and your family.
 Below, readers will learn about the key points and differences between term and whole life insurance.

-Cheap Life Insurance
+Cheap Term Life Insurance

 When assessing term vs. whole life insurance policies, it is the same as temporary vs. permanent coverage.
 With term life policies, payment of the death benefit is made only if the insured person dies during the policy term, but whole life guarantees payment because it is permanent, lifetime coverage and does not expire.